Disobedience (2017 film): Filming

 Principal photography on the Irish-British-American production began on 3 January 2017.

 Filming locations in London included Golders Green, Cricklewood and Hendon.

+Music

 Release

 In May 2017, Curzon Artificial Eye acquired U.K. distribution rights from FilmNation Entertainment, and international distribution rights were acquired by Roadshow (Australia), Mars Films (France), Cinema SRL (Italy), Lev Films (Israel), Pathé (Switzerland), and Sony Pictures Worldwide Acquisitions for various territories.
 Bleecker Street acquired the U.S. distribution rights in September 2017, and Mongrel Media acquired the rights for Canada.

 Disobedience had its world premiere at the Toronto International Film Festival on 10 September 2017.
 The film premiered in the United States at the Tribeca Film Festival in the Spotlight Narrative section on 24 April 2018.
 The film was released theatrically in the U.S. as a limited release on 27 April 2018, in Australia on 14 June and on 30 November in the United Kingdom.

-The United Kingdom rating company British Board of Film Classification has rated the movie 15 (for strong sex).

-By contrast the German rating company FSK has rated the movie FSK 0 (released without age restriction).